purescript-contrib/purescript-parsing/docs/Text/Parsing/Parser/Combinators.md

 chainl :: forall m s a.
 (Monad m) => ParserT s m a -> ParserT s m (a -> a -> a) -> a -> ParserT s m a
 ```

+Parse phrases delimited by a left-associative operator.

 #### `chainl1`

 ``` purescript
 chainl1 :: forall m s a.
 (Monad m) => ParserT s m a -> ParserT s m (a -> a -> a) -> ParserT s m a
 ```

+Parse phrases delimited by a left-associative operator, requiring at least one match.

 #### `chainl1'`